ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day2.rst

     </script>

 Photographs and images are made up of a 2D array of **pixels** which are tiny picture elements that color in the image.
 The color of a pixel is  represented using the RGB (Red, Green, Blue) color model, which stores values for red, green, and blue, each ranging from 0 to 255.
 You can make any color by mixing these values!
-Try the |RGB Color Mixer| to experiment?
+Try the |RGB Color Mixer| to experiment.
 Can you make black?
 Can you make white?
 Can you make purple?